mjbradvica/NMediation/README.md

 ## Contents

-NMediation is the simpliest implementation of the Mediator and Observer patterns for the dotnet framework.
+NMediation is the simplest implementation of the Mediator and Observer patterns for the Dotnet framework.
 The library comes with zero excessive features to weight down performance or burden the end-user with unnecessary options.

 The entire library consists of a series of interfaces alongside one base class and one type.
 It is purposely designed to allow a junior developer to learn in 15 minutes.